Load Testing a Chat Server with k6

 scenario 3: stock bot stress.
 50 users all spamming /stock=AAPL and /stock=MSFT as fast as they can. the stock bot makes an external API call for each command, so this tests whether the bot goroutine can keep up or if it becomes a backpressure nightmare.

 scenario 5: soak test.
-200 users for 30 minutes straight. not a huge load, but sustained. this is where you find memory leaks, goroutine leaks, file descriptor exhaustion — all the stuff that only shows up over time.
+200 users for 30 minutes straight. not a huge load, but sustained. this is where memory leaks, goroutine leaks, and file descriptor exhaustion show up.

 what broke

-the connection storm test was the first thing to expose the problem. around 500 concurrent connections, message latency started climbing. by 700 connections, some users were seeing 2-3 second delays on messages. by 900, connections were timing out entirely.
+the connection storm exposed the problem. around 500 concurrent connections, message latency started climbing. by 700, some connections saw 2-3 second delays on messages. by 900, connections timed out entirely.

-I added some pprof instrumentation and the bottleneck was obvious: the hub goroutine.
-Chattorum had a single hub that managed all connections across all rooms. every message, every join, every leave — all funneled through one goroutine's select loop.
+i added pprof instrumentation and the bottleneck was obvious: the hub goroutine.
+Chattorum had a single hub that managed all connections across all rooms. every message, every join, every leave funneled through one goroutine's select loop.

 // the old hub — single goroutine handling everything